-Psychosis is a break from reality characterized by delusions, hallucinations, and disorganized speech and behavior.
-While it can occur suddenly and as an isolated instance, it more typically arises in the course of a psychiatric disorder and rarely occurs without warning.
-The onset of a psychotic episode is frequently referred to by clinicians as a psychotic break.
+Psychosis is a break from reality characterized by delusions, hallucinations and disorganized speech and behavior.
+While it can occur suddenly and as an isolated instance, psychosis typically arises in the course of a psychiatric disorder and rarely occurs without warning.
+Medical professionals refer to the onset of a psychotic episode as a psychotic break.

 There are usually subtle warning signs of an impending psychotic break.
 These signs include social isolation, worsening self-care, paranoia and gradual shifts in thinking and perception.
 The first psychotic break in schizophrenia or other chronic psychotic disorders usually occurs in early adulthood, with an average age of 24 at first onset.

 Psychotic disorders can be short- or long-term conditions.
 People can experience a single psychotic episode triggered by extreme stress or other temporary changes to the brain.
 They can also deal with multiple psychotic breaks.

 Many types of psychotic disorders exist.
 Schizophrenia is the most common type of psychotic disorder and is one of the leading causes of disability worldwide.
 But other types of psychotic conditions can also create significant health problems.

 Schizophrenia comprises positive and negative symptoms.
 Positive symptoms add abnormal cognitive or perceptual experiences and are the symptoms most commonly associated with schizophrenia, including: